 Client: Living Water (DOC–Fonterra); Aqualinc Research

-EOS role: Lead author of the CMP, ecological assessment, spatial analysis & ground-truthing, science communication & graphic design
+Our role: Lead author of the CMP, ecological assessment, spatial analysis & ground-truthing, intervention design, science communication & graphic design

 Location: Ararira/LII catchment, Selwyn, Canterbury

-In October 2020 the DOC–Fonterra Living Water Partnership signed a Memorandum of Understanding with Selwyn District Council and Te Taumutu Rūnanga to develop a Catchment Management Plan (CMP) and Implementation Guide (IG) for the Ararira/LII River drainage district – the second largest contributor of water to Te Waihora/Lake Ellesmere, one of the most degraded coastal lakes in Aotearoa.
-EOS Ecology, working alongside Aqualinc Research (programme management and hydrology) and Cawthron Institute, was engaged to deliver the work in close co-design with the full Project Team – SDC, the LII Drainage Committee, Te Taumutu Rūnanga, Living Water (DOC and Fonterra), Environment Canterbury and Learning for Sustainability.
-The MOU set the bar high: “fundamentally change the way waterways were valued and managed by incorporating ecological and cultural principles into the design while also recognising that drainage would remain a key value”.
+In October 2020, the DOC–Fonterra Living Water Partnership signed an MOU with Selwyn District Council (SDC) and Te Taumutu Rūnanga to develop a Catchment Management Plan (CMP) and Implementation Guide (IG) for the Ararira/LII River drainage district – the second-largest contributor of water to Te Waihora/Lake Ellesmere, one of Aotearoa New Zealand’s most degraded coastal lakes.
+EOS Ecology, working alongside Aqualinc Research (programme management and hydrology) and Cawthron Institute, was engaged to deliver the work in close co-design with SDC, the LII Drainage Committee, Te Taumutu Rūnanga, Living Water (Department of Conservation & Fonterra), Environment Canterbury and Learning for Sustainability.
+The MOU set the bar high: to fundamentally change how waterways were valued and managed by incorporating ecological and cultural principles into the design, while still recognising drainage as a key value.

-EOS Ecology led the development of the CMP itself – characterising the current ecological state and pressures, surfacing the catchment’s core challenges (excessive fine sediment, abundant macrophytes, lack of space for channel improvements, and farmland flooding), and developing the response in genuine co-design with the Project Team.
-Our GIS team built a new spatial framework using LiDAR-derived digital elevation models – interrogating twenty existing GIS layers and ground-truthing the network through field surveys assessing flow permanence, channel condition, eDNA and macroinvertebrate samples – to replace the existing layers that significantly under-represented the actual extent of the drainage network.
-The plan paired catchment-scale approaches with a ‘toolbox’ of reach-scale interventions, customised for the catchment’s ephemeral, intermittent and perennial waterway types.
-Sitting alongside the technical content was a deliberate science-communication and graphic-design effort that turned the analysis into a highly visual document for public dissemination, together with a ‘blueprint for change’ diagram capturing the key steps in the process.
+EOS Ecology led the CMP component of the project, characterising the current ecological state and pressures, surfacing the catchment’s core challenges (excessive fine sediment, abundant macrophytes, no space for channel improvements, farmland flooding), and developing the response in genuine co-design with the Project Team.
+Our GIS team built a new spatial framework using LiDAR-derived elevation models, interrogating twenty existing GIS layers and ground-truthing the network through field surveys (flow permanence, channel condition, eDNA and macroinvertebrates) to replace layers that significantly under-represented the actual drainage network.
+The plan paired catchment-scale approaches with a ‘toolbox’ of reach-scale interventions, customised for the catchment’s ephemeral, intermittent and perennial waterway types – delivered as a highly visual public document with a ‘blueprint for change’ diagram capturing the key steps.
+We also provided support to Aqualinc Research and Sustainability Solutions in the development of the IG, which provides a framework to collectively support change and direct implementation of the CMP.

-The CMP was presented to SDC Councillors in August 2022 and met with strong support; the final CMP, Implementation Guide and a 27-page Summary were handed over to Selwyn District Council in June 2023 and published on the Living Water website.
-As a ‘blueprint for change’, the plan positions SDC to be ‘plan-ready’ for improving the health and mauri of Te Waihora and the Ararira/LII catchment, and is directly applicable to other drainage districts within the Te Waihora catchment and other lowland regions of Aotearoa.
-The pilot proved the model: SDC subsequently commissioned EOS Ecology and Aqualinc Research to apply the same approach across the six remaining rated catchments in the district (Osbornes Drain, Greenpark, Leeston, Ellesmere, Taumutu and Wairiri Valley), with the Ararira/LII work now cited as a reference example within the wider Living Water programme.
+The beautifully presented CMP and IG was delivered to SDC Councillors in August 2022, met with strong support, and was officially handed over to SDC in June 2023 along with our 27-page Summary.
+The pilot proved the model: SDC subsequently commissioned EOS Ecology and Aqualinc Research to apply the same approach to the six remaining rated catchments in the district, with the Ararira/LII work now cited as a reference example within the wider Living Water programme.

 Osbornes Drain Catchment Management Plan